OpenSmallworld/magik-vscode/README.md

     * Missing comment from a Basic method
     * (Hint) Complex methods with a cyclomatic complexity over 10
     * (Hint) Long methods with more than 40 lines of code
+    * Incorrect number of variables supplied for (identified) method calls

 * Debugging:
     * Breakpoints and conditional breakpoints
     * Evaluate expressions at the Debug console
     * Debug actions Continue/Pause F5, Step Over F10, Step Into F11 and Step Out Shift+F11
     * Data inspection as you hover over source in the editor

 * Symbols:
     * Search Magik methods in the current session (**Ctrl+T**)
     * Magik definitions in the current file to support Outline view

 * Testing:
     * Command `Magik Run Test` to run the current test method (**Alt+F7**)

 * Other:
     * Displays method help for indentified method calls.
     * Command `Magik New Buffer` to create a new Magik file in the temp directory (**Alt+N**)